zjq1945/GoDemo/README.md

 ### Description
-This Demo is used to show how to implement a RESTful service by Go.
-In this demo
+This Demo is used to show how to implement a RESTful service by Go
 ### What have been shown in this demo
 - How to do CRUD operations on MySql (mysql)
 - How to do CRUM operation on MsSql (go-mssqldb)